-How to Towel an Aggressive Parrot
+How To Towel An Aggressive Parrot

-When toweling an aggressive parrot, you can follow the same steps, but you should aim to do them much quicker to minimize the amount of stress you cause your parrot.
+When toweling an aggressive parrot, you can follow the same steps, but aim to do them quickly to minimize any stress you cause your parrot.

 According to Lafeber Vet, birds that have been handled roughly in the past are more likely to get aggressive, so keep the towel out of sight until you’re ready to begin.

 You must also be careful of your fingers, as your parrot will try to bite you to get free.
 This is bound to hurt, particularly if you have a large parrot with a powerful beak.

-How To Restrain a Parrot
+How To Restrain A Parrot